Zachdoesntfail/Game-Jam/README.md

 The objective of this game is to lose as many lives as fast as you can.

 ## Impediments
-Our game was wiped twice and we had to restart multiple times.
+Our game was wiped twice and we had to restart multiple times, which led to us having to use multiple repositories, this is our third.

 ## Implementation
 Built using Godot 3.2.3, Includes a user-controlled player, includes camera, a menu